 With the terroir of Chateau Rauzan Gassies, one would hope they would produce better wines.
 But the wines have been weak at this estate for over 50 years.
 Due to a leasing arrangement, Chateau Rauzan Gassies could be changing hands in the future.
 Until then the Quie family remains in change.
 A complete renovation of Chateau Rauzan Gassies began taking place in 2013.

-Serving and Decanting Chateau Rauzan Gassies with Wine, Food, Pairing Tips
+Serving Chateau Rauzan Gassies with Wine, Food, Pairing Tips

 Château Rauzan-Gassies Wine Tasting Notes